 The Jewish poet David bar Meshullam from Speyer composed a prayer in the 12th century about the Pogroms from 1096.
 This prayer was read in the Synagogue in the German communities up through to the start of the 20th century on the eve of the highest Jewish Holiday, Yom Kippur.

-Until the middle of the 13th century the ShUM-cities remained the central locations of the west-European Ashkenazic Judaism.
+Until the middle of the 13th century the ShUM-cities remained the central locations of middle-European Ashkenazic Judaism.
 After the pogroms and expulsions the communities lost much of their supra-regional significance; their reputations as places and spaces of remembrance and teaching, however, are to the present day unbroken.
-ShUM is present in Europe and the world in highly different ways and is carried on from generation to generation.
-ShUM is globally significant, because the commentaries and thoughts, laws and considerations continue to be relevant for the modern discussion on the Torah and Talmud, for ethical and legal questions.

 Scholarship was a part of life in the synagogues, schools, and Jewish Quarters from ShUM and finds expression in the gravesites of these scholars in the cemeteries of ShUM.
 Additionally there is a significant narrative culture in the ShUM-cities.
 These legends and traditions show: There was a genuine Jewish local patriotism towards the ShUM-cities.
 ShUM means belonging to a great Jewish heritage.